Armored Heart: Tamed Soul

 “Celia, how are you feeling?”
 Violet asked intently.

 Blue, so Blue,” Celia sighed.
 She remembered feeling scared and anxious, of course.
 Violet was planning on enthralling Gella, and already enthralled Celia’s friends.
 She just couldn’t bring herself to focus on those tiny flickers of Orange when Blue coated so much of her mind.
 Even the distant, dangerous, fiery Red was smothered by it.
-“Indigo, Yellow,” She added with a happy sigh.
+“Indigo, Yellow,” she added with a happy sigh.
 Indigo pleasure, freed from the worry and fear, seeped through her veins like molten syrup and Yellow highlights kept her feeling so dreamy and pleasant

 Violet looked into her eyes and Celia looked back dreamily.
 “You know what I’ve done, right?”
 She asked intently.